 In its 65th General Assembly session, the United Nations General Assembly adopted the resolution A/RES/65/189 that explains the designation of International Widows’ Day.

 History and Background

 Loomba received much admiration among governmental and non-governmental organizations in India and abroad.
-The government of India helped Raj Loomba to convince the international community to acknowledge the hardships faced by widows and take measures to address those challenges.
-Finally, on 21st December 2010, the UN General Assembly adopted a resolution designating a day for widows with a purpose to eradicate the “poverty and injustice faced by millions of widows and their dependents in many countries”.
-The United Nations has also added the goal of liberating widows from social discrimination into Sustainable Development Goals because it would be a lie to claim that we have solved the issues of women without addressing the issues of widows.
+The government of India also helped Raj Loomba to convince the international community about the challenges widows face.
+Finally, on 21st December 2010, the UN General Assembly adopted a resolution designating a day for widows.
+The purpose of observing this day is to eradicate the “poverty and injustice faced by millions of widows and their dependents.
+The United Nations has also added the goal of liberating widows from social discrimination into its Sustainable Development Goals.

 Why International Widows’ Day important?

-International Widows’ Day is important because it spreads awareness about the challenges widows face worldwide and helps us to find ways to help those widows.
-After all, they are part of our society, thus our lives.
-It seems that policymakers of the national governments do not acknowledge the miseries of widows.
-They make policies for other vulnerable segments of society however widows are ignored categorically.
-This day helps the activists to stress upon policymakers to make policies in favor of this vulnerable community.
+International Widows’ Day is important because it spreads awareness about the challenges widows face worldwide.
+It also helps in finding ways to support those widows as part of our social responsibilities.
+This day helps the activists to urge policymakers to make policies in favor of widows community.